|

 'hairy' cnidarians.

-Snaky friends: The
+Snaky friends: The anemone

-anemone harbours symbiotic algae (called zooxanthellae) that photosynthesize.
+harbours symbiotic single-celled algae (called zooxanthellae).
+The

-provides the algae with shelter and minerals.
+the algae with shelter and minerals.
+The zooxanthellae are believed

 Several kinds of animals have been associated with snaky anemones